Prottoy-Dev/Pomodoro-GUI-Application/README.md

 # Pomodoro-GUI-Application
-Certainly, here's a brief description of your Pomodoro GUI application code:
+Here's a brief description of your Pomodoro GUI application code:

 The code creates a graphical Pomodoro timer using the tkinter library in Python.